baijuka/MS2-Project/README.md

 -   Interactive elements
 	- Home page:– Logo, navbar, header and footer
-	- Quiz  Page:- Added with a game board where quiz questions, answer options, scores, questions asked, questions remaining, correct/wrong notification label, next question button, play again button and the final result.
+	- Quiz  Page:- Added with a game board where quiz questions, answer options, scores, questions asked, questions remaining, correct/wrong notification label, next question button, play again button and the final result were included.
-	- Contact:- This section features with Name text filed, Email field and comment box text area by which users can communicate with the business.
+	- Contact:- This section features with Name text filed, Email field and Message box text area by which users can communicate with the business.

 ### Features Left to Implement

--   To include all countries around the world
+-   To include all countries around the world.
--   To include more different questions on various aspects and areas
+-   To include more different questions on various aspects and areas.
--   To include more pages about various attractions and opportunities in different countries
+-   To include more pages about various attractions and opportunities in different countries.
--   To include travel information about each country
+-   To include travel information about each country.
--   To apply more styles and features
+-   To apply more styles and features.

 ## Technologies Used